Breaking into product management is no longer about chance or luck.

 From product roadmaps to task tracking, these resources provide the structure you need to manage projects efficiently and gain valuable experience in product management.

-Addressing Gaps to Become a Product Manager
+Addressing the Gaps to Become a Product Manager

 As you attend multiple interviews, you may discover gaps in your skills, knowledge, or experience.
 Identifying and addressing these gaps is essential to improving your chances of landing a product manager role.